 Less Odor and Stains

-Kilz primer is outstanding for blocking stains from graffiti, tannin bleed, smoke, water, and fire.
-It also seals odors from pets, smoke, and food that may have been left on the surface.
+I find Kilz primer to be outstanding when it comes to blocking stains from graffiti, tannin bleed, smoke, water, and fire.
+It also does a great job of sealing odors from pets, smoke, and any food residue that might have been left on the surface.

 Seeps into Wood

 Kilz Original is an oil-based primer that is thin in consistency letting it seep into wood, and allows the later coat of paint to bind better with the wood’s porous surface.

 The original Kilz primer allows two coats of paint or more to be applied without the fear of them peeling off.

 Zinsser was founded by William Zinsser in 1849 and claims to be the first to develop the shellac-based paint primer.
 Zinsser products are currently manufactured and marketed by Rust-Oleum.
 It is considered the most popular among water-based primers.

 Because of its thicker consistency, I’ve found that Zinsser primers require fewer coats, and I usually don’t need to do much sanding to achieve an even coat.
 They’ve proven to be especially effective for interior surfaces and spot priming in my experience.